Healthdirect Free Australian health advice you can count on.

 Resources and support

-Asking about your treatment or medication is important to help you understand your options.
-Here's a guide to questions to ask your pharmacist or doctor before taking a medicine.
+Asking about your treatment or medicine is important to help you understand your options.

-See also this list of medicines that contain fentanyl to read the consumer medicine information (CMI) leaflet for the brand prescribed, or:
+See this list of medicines that contain fentanyl to read the consumer medicine information (CMI) leaflet for the brand prescribed, or:

 • Call 1300 MEDICINE (1300 633 424) to talk about the medicines you are taking for your pain.

-• Discuss your pain on the Pain Link telephone helpline (1300 340 357) which is staffed by volunteers with personal experience of chronic pain.
+• Discuss your pain on the Pain Link helpline (1300 340 357) which is staffed by volunteers with personal experience of chronic pain.

 • Got to Painaustralia to find pain services and programs in your area.